micro-manager/micro-manager.github.io/_pages/Andor.md

 #### Pre-Amplifier Gain (PAG)

 -   It's best to think of Pre-Amplifier Gain as follows:

     4x = High sensitivity mode (use for EM gain)

     2x = Intermediate sensitivity / capacity mode

     1x = High capacity mode

-&lt;include notice icon="info" content="For EMCCDs, Andor's nomenclature of PAG is confusing since one may think this "pre-" amplification happens before EM gain amplification.
-In reality, EM amplification happens on sensor, and PAG happens after readout of your sensor and before digitization.😎"&gt;
+{% include notice icon="info" content="For EMCCDs, Andor's nomenclature of PAG is confusing since one may think this pre- amplification happens before EM gain amplification.
+In reality, EM amplification happens on sensor, and PAG happens after readout of your sensor and before digitization." %}

 -   PAG multipliers like 1x, 2x, 4x can vary between cameras since they
     are tuned for each sensor, e.g. for a particular camera the values